 Our income since we began has come from a variety of sources, including pharmaceutical companies (35%), members’ fundraising (13%), health charities (20%) academia (19%),and fees charged (7%).
 We are aware that we need to remain independent of pharmaceutical companies.
 However, it is in the interest of all cancer patients that effective drugs are developed, and we feel that donations from pharmaceutical companies are therefore appropriate.

 We believe that it is important for researchers to budget for lay input to new trials when making funding applications and we aim to recoup some of our costs in this way; this is needed to enable the participation of some members.

 Members and trustees receive no payment from ICPV, except travel expenses and generously donate their time and expertise.

 For more detailed information on our accounts please contact the Treasurer.

-There are a number other of very easy ways to donate money to ICPV.
+There are a number of ways to donate to ICPV

 Easyfundraising is the simplest way to raise funds for ICPV.
 You shop online with your favourite stores and you raise money at the same time.
 It's that easy.

 Easy Fundraising work with thousands of well known retailers including John Lewis, eBay, Amazon, M&S, Argos, and many more.
 The retailers will donate a percentage of your spend to your cause when you shop with them through the easyfundraising site.